Neil Diamond: 1970s

 Despite the controversy surrounding the film, the soundtrack was a success, peaking at No. 2 on the Billboard albums chart.
 Diamond also won a Golden Globe Award for Best Original Score and a Grammy Award for Best Score Soundtrack Album for a Motion Picture.
 Thereafter, Diamond often included a Jonathan Livingston Seagull suite in his live performances, as he did in his 1976 Love at the Greek concert and for his show in Las Vegas that same year.

 Diamond returned to live shows in 1976 with an Australian tour, "The 'Thank You Australia' Concert", which was broadcast to 36 television outlets nationwide.
 He also again appeared at the Greek Theater in a 1976 concert, Love at the Greek.
-An album and accompanying video/DVD of the show includes a version of "Song Sung Blue" with duets with Helen Reddy and Henry Winkler, a.k.a.
-Arthur "The Fonz" Fonzarelli of Happy Days.
+An album and accompanying video/DVD of the show includes a version of "Song Sung Blue" with duets with Helen Reddy and Henry Winkler.

 He began wearing colorful beaded shirts in concert, originally so that everyone in the audience could see him without binoculars.
 Bill Whitten designed and made the shirts for Diamond from the 1970s until approximately 2007.

 In 1974, Diamond released the album Serenade, from which "Longfellow Serenade" and "I've Been This Way Before" were issued as singles.
 The latter had been intended for the Jonathan Livingston Seagull score, but Diamond had completed it too late for inclusion.
 That same year he appeared on a TV special for Shirley Bassey and sang a duet with her.

 Diamond performing on opening night of the Theater For the Performing Arts at the Aladdin Hotel & Casino, on July 2, 1976.

 In 1976, he released Beautiful Noise, produced by Robbie Robertson of The Band.
 On Thanksgiving 1976, Diamond made an appearance at The Band's farewell concert, The Last Waltz, performing "Dry Your Eyes", which he wrote jointly with Robertson, and which had appeared on Beautiful Noise.
 He also joined the rest of the performers onstage at the end in a rendition of Bob Dylan's "I Shall Be Released".